-Leblon bowl at Carioca Bowls
+Leblon Bowl at Carioca Bowls

 Named after the famous Rio beach, the Leblon at Carioca Bowls is essentially a tropical vacation in a bowl.
 Acai berries are blended with dark cherries, peaches and apples to create an antioxidant-rich base, which is then piled with your choice of fruits, nuts and other treats and topped with a drizzle of rich chocolate sauce.
-Add local Honey Mama raw fudge and Jem Superberry Maqui Camu nut butter for ultimate decadence.
+Add local Honey Mama raw fudge and Jem Superberry Maqui Camu nut butter for ultimate snacking decadence.

-Our favorite summer appetizer becomes even more refreshing with one simple, creative substitution at Mexican-inspired mainstay Por Que No. Next time you order guacamole for the table, swap housemade chips for sliced cucumbers topped with fresh lime juice and chili salt.
+Our favorite summer appetizer becomes even more refreshing with one simple, creative substitution at Mexican-inspired mainstay ¿Por Qué No?.
+Next time you order guacamole for the table, swap housemade chips for sliced cucumbers topped with fresh lime juice and chili salt.
 Delicious and hydrating!

 Strawberry Fields Forever at Harlow

-Start your morning with a breakfast rich in fiber, vitamins, Omega-3s and fruity flavor.
+Start your morning with a healthy breakfast rich in fiber, vitamins, Omega-3s and fruity flavor.
 Chic brunch spot Harlow mixes strawberries, chia seeds and hazelnut milk into a gelatinous pudding before topping the bowl with a sweet superfood medley of golden raisins, coconut, goji berries, bananas and almonds.

-Create-your-own salad at Garden Bar
+Create-Your-Own Salad at Garden Bar

 This sophisticated salad bar has plenty of great gourmet options on the menu, but why settle for someone else’s dream salad when you can create your own?
-Select from eight types of greens, 18 dressings and dozens of fresh ingredients — think artichoke, hazelnuts, dried cherries and roasted steak — to build your own perfect lunch at Garden Bar.
+Select from eight types of greens, 18 dressings and dozens of fresh ingredients — think artichoke, hazelnuts, dried cherries and roasted steak — to build your own perfect healthy lunch at Garden Bar.

-Teote plate at Teote
+Teote Plate at Teote

 Summer afternoons are best spent sipping mezcal margaritas on the sprawling back patio at Latin American-inspired Teote.
 Enjoy a mini Venezuelan vacation by ordering the eatery’s signature Teote plate, piled high with fried plantains, black beans, rice, salad, verde sauce, queso fresco, plantain sauce, a buttered arepa (corn biscuit) and your choice of meat.

-Frozen yogurt from Eb & Bean
+Frozen Yogurt From Eb & Bean